huggingface/optimum-quanto/README.md

 ## Limitations and design choices

-Quanto uses a strict affine quantization scheme (no zero-point).
+### Tensors

+At the heart of quanto is a Tensor subclass that corresponds to the projection of a source Tensor into the optimal range for a given destination type, that can be any integer of floating-point type.

+For floating-point types, the only difference with a simple cast is that the conversion saturates instead of overflowing.

+For integer types, the conversion corresponds to a quantization.

+The projection is symmetric (affine) i.e it does not use a zero-point.
+This makes quantized Tensors compatible with many operations.

+The current implementation however falls back to `float32` operations for a lot of operations because of a lack of dedicated kernels
+(only `int8` matrix multiplication is available).

+Note: integer operations cannot be performed in `float16` as a fallback because this format is very bad at representing `integer` and will likely lead to overflows in intermediate calculations.

-Quanto does not support mixed-precision quantization.
+Quanto does not support the conversion of a Tensor using mixed destination types.

+### Modules

+Quanto provides a generic mechanismm to replace modules by quanto modules able to process quanto tensors.

-Quanto dynamically quantizes weights until a model is frozen: this slows down inference a bit, but is required if the model needs to be tuned.
+Quanto modules dynamically convert their weights until a model is frozen: this slows down inference a bit, but is required if the model needs to be tuned.

-Activations are only quantized if the model has been calibrated to evaluate the activation scales.

-Biases are not quantized because to preserve the accuracy of a typical `addmm` operation, they must be quantized with a scale that is equal to the product of the input and weight scales, which leads to a ridiculously small scale, and conversely requires a very high bitwidth to avoid clipping.
+Biases are not converted because to preserve the accuracy of a typical `addmm` operation, they must be converted with a scale that is equal to the product of the input and weight scales, which leads to a ridiculously small scale, and conversely requires a very high bitwidth to avoid clipping.
 Typically, with `int8` inputs and weights, biases would need to be quantized with at least `12` bits, i.e in `int16`.
 Since most biases ar today `float16`, this is a waste of time.

-Although `Quanto` uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs if there is no support for the corresponding integer operation on the target device (which means pretty much all operations except 2D matrix multiplications on CUDA devices).

-Note: integer operations cannot be performed in `float16` as a fallback because this format is very bad at representing `integer` and will likely lead to overflows in intermediate calculations.
+Activations are dynamically quantized using static scales (defaults to the range [-1, 1]).
+The model needs to be calibrated to evaluate the best activation scales (using a momentum).

 ## Performances